Iodine exists as

 In case of iodine, the atoms are held together by weak London forces or van der Waal forces, so it exists as a non-polar molecular solid.

 Is there an error in this question or solution?

-Solution for question: Iodine Exists as concept: null - Concept of Group 17 Elements.
-For the courses HSC Science (Computer Science), HSC Science (Electronics), HSC Science (General)
+Solution for question: Iodine Exists as concept: P - Block Group 17 Elements - Concept of Group 17 Elements.
+For the courses HSC Science (General) , HSC Science (Electronics), HSC Science (Computer Science)